Why Does AgilityHealth Use Pre-Crawl, Crawl, Walk, Run, Fly?

 Why we did pivot to Pre-Crawl, Crawl, Walk, Run, Fly?

 We wanted the assessment to provide more value by making it easier for teams to identify where they are from a maturity/fluency perspective for each competency so they will have more targeted conversations about how to grow.
-In 2017 with the release of TeamHealth Radar 2.0, we switched to Pre-Crawl, Crawl, Walk, Run, Fly as our maturity scale, which has allowed us to provide more clarity in our questions by giving examples of behaviors that describe each stage, and also enabled us to reduce the number of questions in our assessment.
+In 2017, we switched to Pre-Crawl, Crawl, Walk, Run, Fly as our maturity scale, which has allowed us to provide more clarity in our questions by giving examples of behaviors that describe each stage, and also enabled us to reduce the number of questions in our Agile assessment.

 This question format makes it easier for larger organizations to scale the number of their facilitators by enabling Scrum Masters and Team Leaders to facilitate the sessions more effectively and see where engaging coaches is needed.
 It also provides more mature teams with the ability to see ways they could move from ‘Run’ to ‘Fly’, by providing more guidance on achieving those maturity levels.